diegobit/DRIPS/docs/RFC-CCS.md

 ### State: Begin

+In this state, the vehicle may send a CCS request to some node in the network, or respond to a CCS request.

-_A_ is in the `Begin` state. _A_ waits some time: in regular conditions it waits a small desynchronization time useful to avoid that different vehicles transmit at the same time;
+The state begins by waiting some time: in regular conditions the vehicle waits a small desynchronization time useful to avoid that different vehicles transmit at the same time, thus helping to avoid collisions.

+If instead there is a backoff _B_ set, then the vehicle waits _2X + B_ milliseconds.
-if instead it has recently received a FCT telling it to wait the end of another CCS procedure, it sets the waiting timer to the duration of a procedure plus a random backoff.
-At this point _A_ chooses a node of the network with a round robin policy and sends a CCS message with its address and goes to the `Wait_to_blink` state.
+After the waiting time the vehicle chooses a node of the network and sends a CCS message to it.
+It then goes to the `Wait_to_blink` state.

-While waiting, _A_ may receive CCS and FCT messages:
+While in this state, the vehicle may receive CCS and FCT messages:

- - If _A_ receives a CCS message with its own address it starts the procedure with the sender and transitions to `Wait_to_blink`.
- - If _A_ receives a FCT it sets the waiting timer to the length of a procedure plus a random backoff.
+ - If a FCT is received, it means that another CCS procedure was already active between some other vehicles.
+A random backoff time _B_ (between 1 and _Z_ milliseconds) must be set.
+The procedure is restarted and the vehicle can send a new CCS request only after _2X + B_ milliseconds.
+ - If a CCS is received such that the request is for us, the vehicle goes to the `Wait_to_blink` state.
+If the request was not for us, then a random backoff time _B_ (between 1 and _Z_ milliseconds) must be set.
+The procedure is restarted and the vehicle can send a new CCS request only after _2X + B_ milliseconds.

 ### State: Wait_to_blink